September 29, 2023: O’Leary trail is OPEN and was not affected by the Horse Creek or Pothole Fires, so come ride!

 For those who are looking for a bigger challenge than the McKenzie River Trail, check out the O’Leary Trail!
 It’s around 3 to 5 hours in length, and it’s not for the faint of heart.
 It’s got plenty of switchbacks and no cell service, so it should be avoided by anyone except mountain bikers of intermediate to advanced ability who feel comfortable being alone on the trail.
-If you feel ready to take the plunge, grab our shuttle at the McKenzie Outdoor Center!
+If you feel ready to take the plunge, grab our shuttle at the Upper McKenzie Community Center!
 You’re also welcome to hang out at Horse Creek Lodge to wash your bike and have a hot outdoor shower when you return at the end of the day.

 How It Works